3. Assessment of Taught Schemes

 3.12 Internal Reviewer

-1. Internal reviewers are appointed by Faculties to attend departmental examination boards.
+1. Internal reviewers are appointed by Academic Registry to attend departmental examination boards.

 2. The Internal Reviewer is not a member of the examination board, and should not be an internal examiner for the examination board in question.
-Faculties may therefore need to appoint more than one reviewer to enable attendance at all boards.
-Where it is not possible for the Faculty to provide an internal reviewer for a particular board, the role may be fulfilled by a reviewer from the Academic Registry.
+Academic Registry may therefore need to appoint more than one reviewer to enable attendance at all boards.
+Where it is not possible for the Academic Registry to provide an internal reviewer for a particular board, the role may be fulfilled by a reviewer from the Faculty.

-3. Internal reviewers should attend all meetings of examination boards where external examiners are expected to be present, and should also attend the semester one meetings of Part Two and Postgraduate Taught boards.
+3. Internal reviewers should attend a selection of meetings of examination boards where external examiners are expected to be present, which includes semester one meetings of Part Two and Postgraduate Taught boards.

-Template UAPF Investigation Report Form 2018-19 Letter A Confirmation of UAP following investigation by the Chair of the Examination Board Letter B Initial letter to student (Investigation by Institute Panel) Letter C Initial letter to student (investigation by University Panel) Letter D Confirmation of penalty by the Academic Registry Letter E Confirmation letter from the Academic Registry to student (allegation not substantiated
+Template Details UAPF Investigation Report Form Letter A Confirmation of UAP following investigation by the Chair of the Examination Board Letter B Initial letter to student (Investigation by Faculty Panel) Letter C Initial letter to student (investigation by University Panel) Letter D Confirmation of penalty by the Academic Registry Letter E Confirmation letter from the Academic Registry to student (allegation not substantiated)

 Monitoring Student Progress

-Template Details Flowchart Monitoring Academic Progress - Timeline
+Template Details Monitoring Academic Progress - Flowchart Monitoring Academic Progress - Timeline

 All letters to be sent by email and by post to the term and home address, and a copy of the Academic Regulation on Academic Progress to be enclosed